logicmoo/logicmoo_workspace/README.md

 # Syntax Reference

-This section lists the regular expression syntax accepted by library(re).
+This section lists the regular expression syntax accepted by library(regex).
 Syntax not listed here is not yet supported.
 Patches welcome.

 ## Single characters